 Do you accept insurance?
 How does insurance work?

 I accept the following insurance: Blue Cross/Blue Shield, Cigna.
-I see many clients on a private-pay basis, & will offer a sliding scale for clients if necessary.
+I see many clients on a private-pay basis, & will offer a sliding scale if necessary.

 Is Therapy Confidential?